gamblevore/speedie/Documentation/Errors.md

 1 issue found.
 `

 Speedie will handle every file-system error, not just file-not-found.
 The python code (copied from a popular website on the 1st page of google-search) doesn't.
-If it fails for any other reason than "file not found"... this code fails to give the correct error message.
+If it fails for any other reason than "file not found"... the python code fails to give the correct error message.
 So speedie is better, again.

+### Error Handling in C

+Funnily enough...
+C is much better in error handling than most modern languages.
+It's error handling makes sense.
+Awkward and easy to get wrong, and miss errors... but if you know what you are doing, it makes sense.

+    const char* Fol = "/tmp/a/b/c/";
+    int err = mkdir(Fol, 0755);
+    if (err) {
+        if (err == -1 and errno == EEXIST) {
+            ; // it's OK, just ignore
+        } else {
+            printf("An error %s occurred while trying to make a directory at %s\n", strerror(errno), Fol);
+            return -1;
+        }
+    }
+    UseFolder(Fol);

+Well...it makes sense but its als labourious, error-prone and time-wastery.
+What if you don't know about `EEXIST` or fail to log `strerror(errno)` and `Fol`.
+Thats 2 strings to log and 2 check.
+Also the control flow is messy.

+In Speedie:

+    || Fol = "/tmp/a/b/c/".file
+    require fol.makedir
+    usefolder(fol)

+Again!
+Super simple!
+Once the program exits, you get the list of errors printed.
+With nicely informative error message:

+    error: File doesn't exist when makedir '/tmp/a/b/c/'.

+#Conclusion:

+Compared to other error-handling systems, Speedie's always comes out on top.
+It is simpler, easier to use, more reliable, and cuts down total lines of code to 1/3 quite often.

+`ErrorLists` just are the way.